 Here, we round up all the news and rumours about See season 2, including a possible release window, news about the cast and what you should expect from the second series of the hit TV show.

 WARNING: There are See season 1 spoilers in this article, so if you're yet to finish the series, we'd recommend stopping here.

 When will See season 2 be released?

-It’s too early in the life of Apple TV+ to see whether the company will follow this format for its original content, but considering the two seasons of See allegedly cost Apple a hefty US$240m (£183m) to make, we imagine Apple will want people to enjoy season 1 for a while before rolling out season 2.
+It's too early in the life of Apple TV+ to see whether the company will follow this format for its original content, but at the time it seemed a fair assumption that the second season would be released around November 2020.

 Is there a See season 2 trailer?

 There's no See season 2 trailer right now as we assume it's still in the pre-production stages of filming, but we'll include it here as soon as it does appear online.